Bark (BARK)

 11. Is Now The Time To Buy Bark?

-Bark doesn’t pass our quality test.
+We see the value of companies helping consumers, but in the case of Bark, we’re out.
 To kick things off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its astounding EPS growth over the last three years shows its profits are trickling down to shareholders, the downside is its projected EPS for the next year is lacking.
-On top of that, its cash burn raises the question of whether it can sustainably maintain growth.
+On top of that, Bark’s projected EPS for the next year is lacking, and its cash burn raises the question of whether it can sustainably maintain growth.

-Bark’s EV-to-EBITDA ratio based on the next 12 months is 28.2x.
-This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think other companies feature superior fundamentals at the moment.
+Bark’s EV-to-EBITDA ratio based on the next 12 months is 38.7x.
+This multiple tells us a lot of good news is priced in - we think other companies feature superior fundamentals at the moment.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.